-- 1. If you are a degree-seeking student in another program at Bergen Community College, you may apply on-line using the change of curriculum form.
-The program recommends that you contact Mrs. Elsa Valcarcel in the Admissions Department for assistance.
-Mrs. Valcarcel may be reached at evalcarcel@bergen.edu.
+- If you are a degree-seeking student in another program at Bergen Community College, you may apply on-line using the change of curriculum form.
+The program recommends that you contact Ms. Jazmine Gutierrez in the Admissions Department for assistance.
+Ms. Gutierrez may be reached at jgutierrez@bergen.edu.
 Make sure that all applications are complete.
 Incomplete applications will not be considered.
 All applications must be received by the date published in the current college catalog. - 2.
 Placement Exam

 - a.
 Bergen Community College administers the Accuplacer examination to determine a student's levels in English, Mathematics, and Algebra.
-The Accuplacer examination is a computer delivered exam with three (3) untimed multiple choice sections comprised of Reading, Arithmetic, Quantitative Reasoning, Algebra, and Statistics, and a timed written essay. - b.
-Under specific conditions, a student may have the placement test requirement waived.
+The Accuplacer examination is a computer delivered exam with three (3) untimed multiple-choice sections comprising Reading, Arithmetic, Quantitative Reasoning, Algebra, and Statistics, and a timed written essay. - Under specific conditions, a student may have the placement test requirement waived.
 Please see "Office of Testing" webpage to determine if you can be waived from the Accuplacer examination. - 3.
 Completion of the Prerequisites Courses - a.
-High School prerequisite courses: Chemistry with lab; Biology with lab; Algebra - b.
+High School prerequisite courses: Chemistry with lab; Biology with lab; Algebra.
+High School students must complete CHM-112 (College Chemistry), before the application deadline.
+A junior or senior high school student, 16 years of age or older, may apply for dual enrollment, with their guidance counselors or principal's permission/endorsement.
+They can register for CHM-112 during the fall semester and successfully complete prior to the application deadline. - b.
 College substitutions: BIO-109; CHM-112; MAT-040 - c.
 The program prefers you to earn a B+ grade or higher